6200m/cron.js/README.md

 git clone --recursive https://github.com/WiiLink24-Extensions/git-pull-cron gitbot/ cd gitbot
 ```
+# But... but I don't wanna set all of it up.
+I get the feeling!
+Please click [here](https://www.npmjs.org/package/gift) to view the documentation on how to setup the one main category you want.
 ## How to install the unmodified version, hiddentao's version that is.
 ```bash
 bash